uipath-certification/uipath-certification.github.io/_posts/2021-04-18-compare-rpa-certifications-associate-vs-developer-uipath.md

   <figcaption class="figure-caption">When you pass the UiPath Developer or Associate exam, you can display your <a href="https://www.rpacertified.com//2021/03/29/uipath-certification-logo.html">UiPath Certification Logo</a> with pride.</figcaption>
 </figure>

-### UiPath Developer and Associate Certification Prerequisites
+### UiPath Developer vs Associate Certification Prerequisites

 Many developers looking to get RPA Certified wonder about the prerequisites.